cloudxabide/ollama-ctl/README.md

 A powerful CLI utility for managing multiple Ollama servers with support for Model Context Protocol (MCP) integration.

+NOTE: I *just* started working on this with Claude.
+I am NOT a developer/programmer (I am an "infra guy", mostly).
+Therefore, do not expect much from this code - do not implicitly trust it (ie. review the code).
+I am building with Claude and testing somewhat frequently - I do not anticipate any significant issues, but.. my advice still applies.
+Have fun - Claude and I are.

 ## Features

 - **Multi-server Management**: Configure and manage multiple Ollama servers with simple aliases